tubbytwins/bumwings-kbd/v001/info.md

 https://www.waveshare.com/rp2040-zero.htm

-## Components for Waveshare variant

-MCU:     Waveshare RP2040 "zero" (23-pin module with USB-C port) - you can find these on Amazon for a higher price, or on Aliexpress or eBay for a lower price.
-They can either be plain, or with pre-soldered pin headers.

-## Components for Xiao Seeed variant

-MCU:     Xiao Seeed controller of your choice - you can find these from many suppliers

-Shift Register:  74HC595PW or SN74HC595PW (in TSSOP-16 format) - you can find these from many suppliers, usually around USD $1.50 for a pack of 10

-Reset switch and power switch:  optional, stay tuned...

-## Components for all variants

-Diodes:  D_SOD-123 (you will need 54 of them)

-Sockets:  Kailh Choc hot-swap (again, you will need 54 of them)

-Key caps:  MBK (either plain, or with legends, at your discretion)

-Other resistors/etc:  none

 ## Mounting Options

 Although both the Waveshare RP2040-zero module and the Xiao Seeed modules do have castellated pins and can theoretically be mounted directly to SMD pads, this design doesn't support that.
 I figured that I wasn't ready to try this yet (since my soldering skills are barely passable at best) and also the narrow central neck of the keyboard PCB didn't need to be made any smaller, since the Waveshare module's RP2040 chip is mounted on the underside.
 So my decisions were made based on simplicity.
 The Waveshare module does have 20 IO pins that are accessible via the edge pins, so it is possible to mount this similar to a Pro Micro or Elite-C (i.e., with pin headers) and you wouldn't even need to worry about the remaining 9 IO pins on the underside.
 By contrast, the Xiao Seeed modules do not have extra IO pins on the underside.